William Betham (1779–1853): Biography

-Betham was born at Stradbroke in Suffolk on 22 May 1779, the eldest son, by his wife Mary Damant, of Rev. William Betham (1749–1839) a clergyman and antiquarian, and author of the five volume work The Baronetage of England, or the History of the English Baronets, and such Baronets of Scotland as are of English Families, with Genealogical Tables and Engravings of their Armorial Bearings, published 1801-1805.
+Betham was born at Stradbroke in Suffolk on 22 May 1779, the eldest son, by his wife Mary Damant, of Rev. William Betham (1749–1839) a clergyman and antiquarian, and author of the five volume work The Baronetage of England, or the History of the English Baronets, and such Baronets of Scotland as are of English Families, with Genealogical Tables and Engravings of their Armorial Bearings, published 1801–1805.

 Betham took an active part in the proceedings of the Royal Irish Academy, from the period of his admission to it as a member in 1820.
 He became one of its governing body, acted as secretary, and made contributions to its publications.
 He was elected a member of the American Antiquarian Society in 1838.

 He died suddenly on 26 October 1853, at his home in Rockford, County Dublin, having spent the previous day writing letters at the Office at Arms.
-He is buried in Carrickbrennan Churchyard in Monkstown, County Dublin.
+He is buried in Carrickbrennan Churchyard in Monkstown, Dublin.